Tobin Heath: 2012 London Olympics

 Heath was a member of the 2012 U.S. Olympic team and played in all six matches.
 She started and played the full 90 in four of the six games and recorded three assists during the tournament.
-Her first assist came against France, during the groups stage, where she sent a crossing pass to Alex Morgan who scored the last goal of the match making the final score 4–2.
-The second assist, against Colombia, she played a one-two pass with Wambach who scored the second in a 3–0 win.
-Her final assist of the tournament came in the quarter-finals against New Zealand, at the 87th minute, when she provided a long ball down the left flank to Sydney Leroux, who scored through the legs of the goalkeeper Jenny Bindon, sealing the match at the final score of 2–0.
+Her first assist came against France during the group stage, when she sent a cross to Alex Morgan, who scored the last goal of the match to make the final score 4–2.
+For her second assist, against Colombia, she played a one-two pass with Abby Wambach, who scored the second goal in a 3–0 win.
+Her final assist of the tournament came in the quarter-finals against New Zealand in the 87th minute, when she provided a long ball down the left flank to Sydney Leroux, who scored through the legs of the goalkeeper Jenny Bindon, sealing the match with a final score of 2–0.